-Reset the STOP button located on the top left hand corner of the transmitter by rotating it clockwise or counterclockwise; the button will pop up.
-Turn on the transmitter power by inserting the power switch key and rotating to ON (I) position.
+Reset the STOP button located on the top left-hand corner of the transmitter by rotating it clockwise or counterclockwise; the button will pop up.
+Turn on the transmitter power by inserting the power switch key and rotating to the ON (I) position.

-- 2. After turning on the transmitter power, check the Status LED on the transmitter for any sign of system irregularities (see Section 6.6.1 Transmitter Status Indications on page 43).
+- 2. After turning on the transmitter power, check the Status LED on the transmitter for any sign of system irregularities (see Section 6.6.1 Transmitter Status Indications on page 47).
 If the transmitter is in good working order the Status LED will display solid green for up to 2 seconds at power on (no faults detected). - 3.
 Rotate the power switch key further to the START position and hold it there for up to 2 seconds (Status LED solid green).
 When the receiver MAIN relays are activated the Status LED will change from solid green to solid orange (system on).
 The power switch key will retract back to the ON (I) position when released.
-The same START position becomes an auxiliary function thereafter (see Section 4.2.2.3 START + AUX Function on page 26).
-Pressing any pushbutton before executing the START command at system startup will result in no signals transmitted (Status LED blinks orange).
+The same START position becomes an auxiliary function thereafter (see Section 4.2.5.3 START + AUX Function on page 32).
+Pressing any pushbutton before executing the START command at system start-up will result in no signals transmitted (Status LED blinks orange).

 - 4. Press any pushbutton on the transmitter to begin operation.
 During transmitter inactivity (pushbuttons not pressed), the transmitter will automatically switch to standby mode, with an orange blink on the Status LED at 4-second intervals.
 Always turn off the transmitter power when not in use to save battery power. - 5.
 In case of an emergency, press down the STOP button to disconnect the receiver MAIN relays (Status LED blinks 3 reds and then shuts off).
 To resume operation, rotate the STOP button clockwise or counterclockwise; the button will pop up.
 Then execute the START command to reconnect the receiver MAIN relays.
-For safety, executing the START command is required every time the transmitter is turned on or after every STOP button reset. - After 5 or 30 minutes of inactivity (pushbutton not pressed) the receiver MAIN relays are temporarily disconnected (see Section 4.1.6 Transmitter Inactivity Timer Settings on page 20).
-The Status LED blinks 3 reds and then shuts off.
-Press any pushbutton or execute the START command to resume operation (see Section 4.1.5 Transmitter Start Function Settings on page 19).
+For safety, executing the START command is required every time the transmitter is turned on or after every STOP button reset.